How to Add a Named Sheet in Excel Using VBA (6 Methods)

 Excel VBA Add Sheet with Name

-• Thus, it’ll add a new sheet Balance Sheet before the sheet named Profit.
+• The result: A new sheet named Balance Sheet will be added before the sheet named Profit.

 Excel VBA Add Sheet with Name